AlexEidt/Directory-Grapher/README.md

 Welcome to the Directory Grapher!

 Enter a directory name that is in this directory.
 Valid directory names are given below:
+         .git
          .vscode
          Demo
          Documentation
-Directory Name: Demo
+directory Name: Demo

-Show number of files/directories and memory use for each directory? (y/n): n Show files in each directory? (y/n): y
+Would you like to include hidden directories (starting with "." or "__") in the visualization? (y/n): n Show number of files/directories and memory use for each directory? (y/n): y Show files in each directory? (y/n): y
 How should the graph be oriented?
 Top -> Bottom: TB
 Bottom -> Top: BT
 Left -> Right: LR
 Right -> Left: RL
-Choose one of the options above and enter here: RL
+Choose one of the options above and enter here: LR

 The directory graph (Demo_Graph.png) has been created in this directory.
 ```